Prince Harry remembers Diana’s death in book for children who have lost parents to covid

 The book will be made free in Britain for children whose parents died as essential workers in the pandemic.

 The prince has previously discussed the death of his mother.
-He has lamented the way the media treated Diana, who was widely beloved by the general public but hounded by the reporters and photographers, and said she was treated as an outsider by the royal family.
+He has lamented the way the media treated Diana, who was widely beloved by the general public but hounded by reporters and photographers, and said she was treated as an outsider by the royal family.

 In 2017, Harry revealed that he’d gone to therapy to deal with grief.
 He said he’d come “very close to a complete breakdown” because he’d blocked out his emotions.

-In an interview with Oprah Winfrey that aired this month, Harry and his wife, Meghan Markel, criticized how Markel has been treated by the royal family and Britain’s tabloid press.
+In an interview with Oprah Winfrey that aired this month, Harry and his wife, Meghan, Duchess of Sussex, criticized how Meghan has been treated by the royal family and Britain’s tabloid press.
 Harry told Winfrey his “biggest concern was history repeating itself.”

 “I can’t begin to imagine what it must have been like for [Diana] going through this process by herself all those years ago,” he said.
 “Because it’s been unbelievably tough for the two of us.”